Is it worth getting an eSIM for Pakistan?

 - O2: around £6 per day on their Travel Bolt-On

 That works out to roughly £42 for a one-week trip and £84 for a two-week trip.
-By comparison, an eSIM plan from Nomad or Saily typically costs between $4 and $36 for a week or month's worth of data.
-Even the largest plans come in well below roaming charges.
+By comparison, an eSIM plan from Holafly or Saily is typically dramatically cheaper for the same period — even unlimited-data plans usually come in well below what you'd pay in roaming charges.

-For short visits, family trips, business travel, or longer stays exploring the northern highlands, an eSIM is the smarter choice for almost every traveler heading to Pakistan.
+For short visits, family trips, business travel, or longer stays exploring the northern highlands, an eSIM is the smarter choice for almost every traveller heading to Pakistan.

 An eSIM, short for embedded SIM, is a digital SIM card built directly into your phone.
 Instead of inserting a physical card, you download an eSIM profile from a provider, which gives you access to a mobile network in Pakistan without ever visiting a store.
 Setup happens through a QR code or app, usually in under five minutes.